 The following books can be found at the Drinko Library Circulation desk on reserve.
-Simply ask someone at the desk for the book(s) you wish to check out.
+Simply ask someone at the desk for the book(s) you wish to check out and present your ID card.
 Only six reserve books may be checked out at a time.

-United States Board on Books for Young People (USBBY) bookmarks that show year of award, grade level, and publication location.
+United States Board on Books for Young People (USBBY) provides bookmarks that show year of award, grade level, and publication location for each title.

 Use the Marshall University Libraries catalog to locate books in the libraries.
 The following Library of Congress Subject Headings are examples of terms that can be used with the Basic Search by Subject Heading, or the Keyword Search, to locate books in the MU libraries: